anexport/RentAloo/docs/RENTAL_LIFECYCLE_COMPLETION_PLAN.md

 - [ ] Condition comparison shown if both inspections exist
 - [ ] Status updates to `completed` on confirmation
 - [ ] Completion modal displays with next steps
-- [ ] Both parties notified of completion
+- [ ] System message sent to conversation when rental completes

 ---